Marshall Govindan ("Satchidananda") has practiced Babaji's Kriya Yoga intensively since 1969.

 Since my decisive encounter with Babajiís Kriya Yoga, I have participated in several pilgrimages to India and completed its teacher training program.
 Since then I have taught Kriya Hatha Yoga.
 I also offer a complimentary therapy based upon sound and DNA programming.

-Turyananda (Thierry Morfin) I am now living in Grenoble the capital of the Alpes and a major scientific center in France.
-I am the father of three grown-up daughters.
+Currently living in Grenoble - the capital of the Alps and an important center of scientific activity in France.
+He is a father of three grown-up daughters.

-The teachings of Babaji and the Siddhas abides as an overruling necessity in this world where lost, sprawling humanity must find its way home to that which Is, that which we truly are, with the help of wise shepherds, if not smugglers.
+Their message remains a compelling necessity in a world in which the lost, sprawling humanity must find its way home to that which Is, that which we truly are, with the help of wise shepherds, if not smugglers.

 Ganga Auer has a teaching degree from Hungary, and she began her spiritual journey when she moved to Canada in 1990.
 Ganga has practiced Yoga intensively since 1995.
 She started to teach Hatha yoga in 1998 and since then has taught it for thousands of hours.
 After searching for Truth for many years, in March 2000, when she attended the first initiation in Babajiís Kriya Yoga in Toronto, Babaji answered her call.
 She also found her spiritual family.
 Since then she has sincerely practised the 144 kriyas.
 Ganga participated in the first Kriya Hatha Yoga Teacher Training with Durga Ahlund in 2001.
 She is also certified as a teacher of Kundalini Yoga, and in Hatha Yoga by the Esther Myers Yoga Studio, Toronto, Canada.
 In November 2004, Ganga opened her studio, the Yoga Room, in Barrie, near Toronto, Canada.
 She has a great passion for teaching yoga.
 Her goal is to continue to help others to have happier and healthier lives by expanding their Yoga practice from the mat or cushion into everyday situations.
 She loves to learn and share her knowledge with others.
 May the loving grace of Babaji guide us on our path towards Self-realization.